 Voices enliven the nocturnal city.
 Before our eyes it grows from the big to the small: from illuminated windows in tower blocks, to the gloomy steel scaffoldings of still uninhabited construction projects to - cut - the suburbs at daybreak that tell of childhoods, of memories, of the melancholy nature of change.
 The camera remains still as a world passes it by that does not seem to know where to go.
 Neither it, nor its characters are about to arrive and neither it nor its characters suggest an urge to arrive.
 They move in an intermediate realm, "Transit", a place where beginning and end slip through one's fingers, a situation of personal and spatial becoming, suburbia.
 The images are passive, permeable, stuck between feelings of calm and departure.
 Do you remember the river?
 Do you remember when we gazed at the stars?
 Everyday scenes create a space to project distanced nostalgia and the hermetic memory of a place soon to be abandoned.

 >> read the full review

-In late 2015 I moved as a student to Zhuantang, a suburban area of Hangzhou, where I met Hanqi Sheng and her friends who introduced me to their city and their life around Zhuantang.
+I moved as a student to Zhuantang, today a suburban area of Hangzhou, where I met Hanqi Sheng and her friends who introduced me to their city and their life around Zhuantang.
 I was astounded by the dynamic and the beauty of their utopia and at the same time overwhelmed by its daily transformations, that I wanted to make a film purely about the existence of this transit zone and ourselves in this place.
 A place that's gone, but still there at the same time.
 So I asked Hanqi Sheng to make this film with me about "a metamorphosis that cannot be perceived or understood if not by becoming part of it."